luchsonice/2024_MLOps_1/reports/README.md

 VM instances are used to outsource computations and further have adjustable resources in regards to the number of cores and memory.

-Buckets are Cloud Storages with access control.
+Buckets are Cloud Storages with access control and the possibility to store larger amounts of data compared to for example Google Drive.

 Cloud Run is a service that allows us to deploy an application as a Docker container.
 In our case we use it to host our API for our deployed model.
 We also initially tried using Cloud Functions for our model deployment, which is a service that allows to write event-triggered functions, in our case when uploading an image a function is triggered which returns the prediction of the model.
 However we ran into issues using Functions and ended up using Run instead.